heptarch/heptarch.github.io/drafts/demon.md

 therefore strike us as too commonplace to merit discussion.
 Heat lives in the realm of measurable phenomena; its very sensibility is evidence of its effects.
 If measurable, it must admit of precise determination.
-In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest.
+In these lectures, we will learn how these determinations are made, and the physical basis on which they rest.
 We will cover thermometry, calorimetry, and the basic dynamical principles governing the evolution of a thermodynamic system---like our